sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

     * `"model": "srv/external/API_BUSINESS_PARTNER-extended"` specifies the model that is extended with event declarations for business partners with the respective SAP S4/HANA topic annotations.
     * `"kind": "local-messaging"` Allows services running in the same process to send and receive messages locally.
 Other options for local testing are [`file` for services running in different processes](https://cap.cloud.sap/docs/guides/messaging/#1-use-file-based-messaging-in-development) and [connecting to an event mesh instance on BTP](https://cap.cloud.sap/docs/guides/messaging/event-mesh#run-tests-in-hybrid-setup).
-    * In production we will use the [SAP Event Mesh service](https://help.sap.com/docs/SAP_EM?locale=en-US), hence the line `"kind": "enterprise-messaging-shared"`.
+    * In production you will use the [SAP Event Mesh service](https://help.sap.com/docs/SAP_EM?locale=en-US), hence the line `"kind": "enterprise-messaging-shared"`.
     * `"format": "cloudevents"` configures the format of the event data, which allows [CAP to fill in required fields](https://cap.cloud.sap/docs/guides/messaging/#cloudevents) behind the scenes.
     * The `publishPrefix` is specified for all events emitted from the application (`$namespace/ce/`).
 This is not used in this application as we don't emit any events.
     * `subscribePrefix` is specified to match all the Cloud Events sent to the subaccount.
 The `ce/` part in the expression `+/+/+/ce/` refers to the cloud events.

     > Namespace info for `subscribePrefix` and `publishPrefix`

-    >   The `$namespace` of the event topic name will be generated for SAP S/4HANA when deploying the `cpapp-bupa-messaging` service where we specify the client name, for example, `sap/S4HANAOD/RISK/`.
-To match the namespace we are specifying the pattern with 3 `+`'s separated by `/`.
+    >   The `$namespace` of the event topic name will be generated for SAP S/4HANA when deploying the `cpapp-bupa-messaging` service where you specify the client name, for example, `sap/S4HANAOD/RISK/`.
+To match the namespace you are specifying the pattern with 3 `+`'s separated by `/`.

-3. Since SAP S/4HANA integrates SAP Event Mesh for messaging, we need an AMQP (Advanced Message Queuing Protocol) client so our app can communicate with SAP Event Mesh.
+3. Since SAP S/4HANA integrates SAP Event Mesh for messaging, you need an AMQP (Advanced Message Queuing Protocol) client so our app can communicate with SAP Event Mesh.
 Run the following command to install it:

     ```Shell/Bash
     npm install @sap/xb-msg-amqp-v100